chevah/geck/docs/programming/review.rst

   work accordingly, for example in the affected repository documentation, the ticketing system, or the Styleguide.

-* For Trac: A review request is created by adding the comment and then setting the state to 'needs_review'.
-  (**don't use keywords**, we are using a strict ticket work-flow so use the ticket action form).

-* For GitHub: A review request is created using **GitHub Pull requests**.

 * When submitting a review for changes not planned in the current milestone, update the milestone to the current one.
   Don't leave the old milestone.

-* You can start writing your review request as soon as you start coding on a branch.
+* You can start writing your review request description as soon as you start coding on a branch.
   There is no need to wait for a feature to be fully implemented and for tests to pass.
-  Writing a review request early, will help you organize and explain the work that you plan to do on the branch.
+  Writing a review request early will help you organize and explain the work that you plan / you have done on the branch.

-* When the review is ready to be sent to reviewers, leave a comment in the PR containing the **needs-review** marker word.
+* When the changes are ready for review (for the first, second or third time), leave a comment in the PR containing the **needs-review** marker word.
   It will trigger the review request process and the GitHub to Trac synchronization.